How to Convert PNC Bank Statements to Excel, CSV, and QBO

 When you need records beyond the export window

-For transaction history older than what the rolling 90-day window covers, CSV exports are no longer an option at all.
-Your monthly statement PDFs become the only complete record available through online banking.
-Each statement captures every transaction for that billing cycle, which means the full history is there — just locked inside PDF formatting rather than organized in spreadsheet rows and columns.
+For older transaction history, your monthly statement PDFs become the complete record available through online banking.
+Each statement captures every transaction for that billing cycle; the data is present, but locked inside PDF formatting instead of spreadsheet rows.

 Converting PNC Statement PDFs to Excel and CSV